icopy-site/awesome/docs/awesome/awesome-nix.md

 ### Learning

 * [How to Learn Nix](https://ianthehenry.com/posts/how-to-learn-nix/) - It's like a Let's Play, but for obscure software documentation.
+* [Nix from First Principles: Flake Edition](https://tonyfinn.com/blog/nix-from-first-principles-flake-edition/) - A modern crash-course to using Nix features, Flakes, and developing with Nix.
 * [Nix Notes](https://github.com/noteed/nix-notes) - A collection of short notes about Nix, each contributing to the same virtual machine image.
 * [Nix Pills](https://nixos.org/guides/nix-pills/) - The best way to learn, with examples.
 * [Nix Shorts](https://github.com/justinwoo/nix-shorts/) - A collection of short notes about Nix.
 * [nix.dev](https://nix.dev/) - An opinionated guide for developers about getting things done using the Nix ecosystem.
 * [Tour of Nix](https://nixcloud.io/tour) - An online interactive tutorial on Nix language constructs.
+* [Zero to Nix](https://zero-to-nix.com/) - A flake-centric guide to Nix and its concepts created by Determinate Systems to quickly onboard beginners.

 ### Discovery